aesc-silicon/elements-sdk/README.rst

 Elements SDK
 ============

-The Elements Software Development Kit (SDK) is a bundle of various projects to build a complete Open Source Microcontroller Unit (MCU) and the needed Operating System (OS) for them.
-A System On Chip (SOC) is defined in one file and the target board in another one.
-Together both files will generate all required files for the OS and the used toolchain for a fast result and low maintaince.
+The Elements Software Development Kit (SDK) is a bundle of various projects to develop, build and debug all layers of an Open Source Microcontroller Unit (MCU).
+This means it includes System on Chip (SOC) designs and the corresponding Operation Sytem (OS).
+Moreover, different tools and both commerical and open source toolchains are added.

-Moveover, it provides a tool to easily generate all parts and helps to debug.
+The most important part is a Python Command-line tool to easily generate custom MCUs and to support debugging or deploying it.

 The complete documentation is uploaded to `https://phytec-labs.github.io/elements-sdk/`_ or can be build manually as described in `Documentation`_.